← All posts

 June 21 - glass on the surface, plumbing underneath

-A wide day: shipped a dormant glass redesign and a fully responsive header, chased a stats box that kept clipping, root-caused six photo-pairing mis-binds down to a filename suffix, sorted out the faithful way to pull edited photos, relocated my notes vault, and ran a security review I'm keeping vague on purpose.
+A wide day: shipped a dormant glass redesign and a fully responsive header, chased a stats box that kept clipping, traced six photo-pairing mis-binds down to a filename suffix, sorted out the faithful way to pull edited photos, relocated my notes vault, and ran a security review I'm keeping vague on purpose.

 Jun 20, 2026